Being an asylum seeker

 LMA is short for "lagen om mottagande av asylsökande", or the Act on Reception of Asylum Seekers.

-When you apply for asylum in Sweden your photograph will be taken.
-Later you will receive an asylum seeker card (LMA-kort).
-You have to collect your asylum seeker card at the Migration Agency's reception unit.
+When you apply for asylum in Sweden you will be photographed.
+Later you will receive what is known as an LMA card, or an asylum seeker card.
+Your guardian has to pick up your asylum seeker card at the Migration Agency's reception unit.

 The asylum seeker card is a plastic card with a photo of you, and shows that you are an asylum seeker.
 It is not an identity (ID) card, but proof that you are an asylum seeker who is allowed to remain in Sweden while you wait for a decision on your application.